One Owner E24: 1989 BMW 635CSI – SOLD!

 E24-series BMWs remain one of the better bargains in the collector car market, especially among those models synonymous with the Radwood era.
 These big-body coupes came in a few different flavors, and if you’re content to live with one as a cruiser rather than limited-production performance car, the standard 635CSI is worthy of a look.
-This clean, one-owner example listed here on Craigslist in East Meadow, New Jersey is equipped with the optional automatic transmission and listed for $23,000.
+This clean, one-owner example originally listed in October 2020 on Craigslist in East Meadow, New Jersey is equipped with the optional automatic transmission and listed for $23,000.
 This price compares favorably with the Hagerty Insurance Online Valuation Tool for an “Excellent” condition model, which the guide pegs at $23,200.
-If you are serious about buying this 635CSI, you can start the conversation by either calling or texting Brian at (516) 353-7578, or emailing him here.
-When you do, please remember to mention you saw his BMW featured here on GuysWithRides.com

 The 6-Series was a home run for BMW when introduced, living through a few different design iterations with the model originally appearing in the late 70s.
 The sharp, pointed nose earned it the nickname “Land Shark” among BMW faithful, a moniker the company attempted to revive when the then-revolutionary Z4 roadster and coupe debuted.
 The car featured spacious interiors, loads of leather and power features, and a torquey inline six with an impressive reputation for reliability – the M30, an engine that Ward’s called one of the best in the world.
 The E24 lineup featured the lusty M6 coupe as its headliner, a car that today still compares favorably price-wise to M cars of the same era.

 We found this MotorWeek RetroReview of both the virtually identical ’86 BMW 635 CSi compared to its 325e stablemate: